 “It involves a lot of second-hand clothing, unfortunately.”
 The thought of donning fabrics covered with hundreds of strange scents involuntarily sent shivers down their spines.
 “We could pop into Duncan Quinn to have something made to suit us.
-It’s been years since we’ve had a bespoke date,” he said, trying not to sound too eager.
+It’s been years since we’ve had a bespoke date with a tailor,” he said, trying not to sound too eager.

-“New York is…” ‘Inconceivable,’ he seemed ready to say. “…a no.” Like many of their kind, they had gone a bit wild during the excesses of the ’80s.
+“New York is…” ‘Inconceivable,’ Godric seemed ready to say. “…a no.” Like many of their kind, they had gone a bit wild during the excesses of the ’80s.

 “This Compton is definitely a spy.
-That much is obvious,” Godric said in a frighteningly gentle voice.
+That much is obvious,” Godric said.
+He spoke in a frighteningly gentle voice.
 His mood swings were bewildering to the uninitiated.

 “Yes,” Eric said slowly, thinking.
 “It’s almost as if the Queen wants me to know I’m being watched.”

 “But why?
 I thought we were clear on our arrangement.”
 The last problem Eric wanted was a high-profile title and all the bullshit that accompanied having to defend it.
 Having two ancient vampires – maker and progeny, no less – living anywhere in such close proximity made everyone nervous.
 Alas, it could not be helped.

 Godric settled back in the overstuffed leather office chair.
 It gave a creaky moan in protest.
 He mindlessly pinched the inside of his collar and ran the tips of his fingers down the placard of his pale linen shirt, unaware of his own beauty and how inviting the action seemed.

 “He could just be dimwitted,” Godric said, unconvinced.
 “The way he describes wanting to return to his homestead?
 No self-respecting vampire speaks in such archaic English.”